RallyCommunity/appsdk2-enhanced-velocity-chart/README.md

 The app excludes iterations with no stories, defects or defect suites scheduled.

+Items accepted before or after iterations are not included in the calculation of trend line or in the calculations of averages for the last, best and worst iterations.
+Note that the legacy app considered items accepted before iteration as accepted during iteration.
+This app does not have a separate series for items accepted after iteration.
+It includes items accepted before and after iteration in the AcceptedOutsideIteration series.

 This app is vailable AS IS.
 It is NOT supported by Rally.
 ## License